opencontrolplane/documentation/README.md

 # Introduction

-OpenCP is a project originally developed by Civo (www.civo.com) to create a single interface to manage infrastructure using a single tool kubectl, this project has 3 components:
+OpenCP(Open Control Plane) is a project originally developed by Civo (www.civo.com) to create a single interface to manage infrastructure using a single tool kubectl, this project has 3 components:

 - opencp-shim
 - opencp-spec